 We recommend the best products through an independent review process, and advertisers do not influence our picks.
 We may receive compensation if you visit partners we recommend.
 Read our advertiser disclosure for more info.

-A recent study found that more than 80% of women have experienced sexual harassment.
-The prevalence of sexual harassment represents a significant liability for employers, who can be held liable if employees encounter sexual harassment in their workplace.
-The large lawsuits and poor publicity that follow these claims can and often do cause significant financial problems for businesses.
+Sexual harassment represents a significant liability for employers if employees encounter sexual harassment in their workplace.
+Large lawsuits and poor publicity can follow these claims and cause significant financial problems for businesses.

 To help employers navigate this terrain, we reviewed more than 30 providers of various types of workplace sexual harassment training.
 The list of courses presented here represents the best examples across multiple categories and will help employers provide safe and productive workplaces for their employees.